 Guelph Museums is situated on Treaty 3 Territory: Between the Lake Purchase, established in 1792.
 Treaties have been used in practice between Indigenous Nations long before European Settlers arrived.
-Treaties represent an agreement and respectful partnership peoples, and are constitutionally recognized agreements between Indigenous Peoples and the Crown.
+Treaties represent an agreement and respectful partnership between peoples, and are constitutionally recognized agreements between Indigenous Peoples and the Crown.
 Treaties cover relationships, titles to land, payment of goods, protection of rights, conservation and self-government.
 These arrangements were often betrayed, and colonial policies were put in place to exploit, assimilate and eradicate Indigenous Peoples.

 Treaties were often represented in ways other than paper documents by Indigenous Nations.
 Haudenosauee practice is to use wampum belts to document treaties and narrate traditions, histories and laws.
 Beads made from Quahog shells, both white and purple, are held together by string.
 The Two Row Wampum (Guswenta), created in 1613, is an agreement between the Haudenosaunee Confederacy and the Dutch Settlers stating that each party would respect one another and live in peace.
 Two purple lines run through a row of three white wampum lines.
 The two purple lines represent the sailboat and the canoe meaning: “We will go down the river of life, parallel to each other and never merging.”
-The first-row of white beads symbolizes Peace, the second-row Friendship, and the third-row Forever, altogether resembling a river.
+The first-row of white beads symbolizes friendship, the second-row good mind, and the third-row peace, altogether resembling a river.